-Generic Name: benzoyl peroxide topical
+Generic name: benzoyl peroxide topical

-Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution
+Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution.

-You should check with your doctor immediately if any of these side effects occur when taking benzoyl peroxide topical:
+Check with your doctor immediately if any of the following side effects occur while taking benzoyl peroxide topical:

-- skin rash
+- hives, itching, or skin rash

 - swelling of the eyes, face, lips, or tongue